-Ruth McElroy is Reader in Media and Cultural Studies.
+Ruth McElroy is Professor of Creative Industries.
 She is Director of the Creative Industries Research Institute and co-director of the Centre for the Study of Media and Culture in Small Nations.

 BA (Hons) English

 MA Contemporary Literary Studies

 PhD ‘Spirits at the Border: Migration & Identity in African-American and Latin American Women’s Fiction’, Institute for Women’s Studies, Lancaster University.

 Main teaching areas:

 Television Studies, Media and Culture in Wales, Consumer Culture, Media Audiences, Media and Cultural Theory, Research Methods.

 I began my academic career undertaking a PhD and teaching as a graduate assistant at Lancaster University in the Institute for Women’s Studies.
 Since then I have held academic posts at five UK universities and acted as an external examiner at several others.
 I have been centrally involved in leading both RAE 2008 and REF 2014 submissions, and have had the privilege of leading several undergraduate and postgraduate degrees.
 I have examined doctoral candidates in both English and Welsh, and have supervised research degree students to completion who have gone on to develop their own academic careers.

 Director of the Creative Industries Research Institute with strategic responsibility for a team of 30 multidisciplinary researchers in arts and humanities

 Co-director of the Centre for Media and Culture in Small Nations.